dydis/EKF_localization_known_correspondences/README.md

 Then you simply use CMake to get Visual project.

 ###Compiling

+Use Visual.
+I tried it with Visual Studio 2019 and it worked fine.

 ###Customization
 All the parameters for the simulation can be found in config.h